-Making a career change can be a nerve-wracking decision but rewarding experience.
+Making a career change can be a nerve-wracking decision but a rewarding experience.
 For some it comes after years of indecision, for others, it’s straightforward and easy to take the leap.
 If you’re considering new career paths and have settled on a role in the accounting field, consider these facets of the industry first.

 Why Is Accounting a Solid Choice?

 There are many reasons a career in accounting can be a valid path for a person of any age, at any point in their current career.
 For one, it offers stable career progression.
 According to recent statistics published by the United States Department of Labor, job growth for both accountants and auditors is forecasted to increase by a whopping 12 percent before 2022.
 With such solid job prospects, individuals of all ages are considering accounting as a second career option.
 Compensation rates are also enticing individuals from all industries; in 2018, the median salary for auditors and accountants came in at $67,190.
 While this can vary based on firm size, location, and experience, accounting offers plenty of opportunity for a lucrative career.

 If your current career has nothing to do with accounting, you’ll need to get the right education pre-requisites in order.
 If you don’t already have a degree in accounting, you’ll need to get one.
 Few employers will hire accounting staff that don’t have some sort of educational background in this discipline.
 Luckily, there are numerous ways to achieve this degree, whether you take online classes or attend courses in a traditional university setting.
 While school reputation can be important if you’re looking to work your way into one of the Big Four accounting firms (Deloitte, EY, KPMG, and PriceWaterhouse Coopers), generally you’ll find that an accounting degree from any certified institution will be sufficient to grant you access into a variety of roles and companies.